 The effective control of listeria on rockmelons through alternative post-harvest treatment methods (VM19000)

-The project team is conducting a comprehensive review of both Australian and international listeriosis outbreaks involving rockmelons to identify causes and looking at methods that are being used or proposed to manage the risk of listeriosis from rockmelons.
-Through this process, they will also identify critical research data gaps that may need to be considered for future investment.
+After conducting a comprehensive review of both Australian and international listeria outbreaks, and looking at methods that are being used or proposed to manage the risk post-harvest, the project team reported:

-The project team will work closely with other levy-funded programs such as Melon industry development and communication (VM17001) and Food safety training, extension and capacity for the melon industry – phase 2 (VM18003) to ensure that findings from this research are made accessible to industry.
+The project has developed a summary of essential information for the industry, which is available here.
+The team has also worked closely with other levy-funded programs, including Food safety training, extension and capacity for the melon industry – phase 2 (VM18003), to ensure that their findings are easily accessible.

-This project is a strategic levy investment in the Hort Innovation Melon Fund
+This project was a strategic levy investment in the Hort Innovation Melon Fund